Type and hit ENTER

 Sea swim D-Robe Beaufort Robe, Fi Darby

-It’s important to remember that although I’ve written dozens of gear reviews and have been an outdoor swimmer for many years, I came to this dry robe review as a sceptic.
+It’s important to remember that although I’ve been an outdoor swimmer for many years, I came to this dry robe review as a sceptic.

 More used to hikes and having to carry my kit in a rucksack, I struggled to see the advantage of such a big garment.